-Letters must be on letterhead and include the recommender's academic credentials and a signature.
-Applicants are responsible for informing faculty of these requirements when requesting letters.
+Letters must be on letterhead and include the recommender's academic credentials and a signature, as well as a date.
+Applicants are responsible for informing evaluators of the requirements when requesting letters.

-Letters from relatives, spouses, family friends, coaches, personal trainers, veterinarians, dentists, the applicant's family physician will not be accepted - authors should be as objective as possible.
+Letters from relatives, spouses, family friends, coaches, personal trainers, veterinarians, dentists or the applicant's family physician will not be accepted - authors should be as objective as possible.